Should Christians Consider Dating A Non Christian?

 For many women, it tends to be a little different.
 This is somewhat anecdotal, but there don’t seem to be that many godly men around.
 (Which reflects a deeper crisis, but that’s another post.)
 So, many women who said they’d never date a non-believer start to give up hope.

-If You’re Dating A Non Christian, What Should You Do?
+If You’re Dating A Non-Christian, What Should You Do?

 I want to be sympathetic here.
 I see why men and women who are ultimately not compatible spiritually end up together.
 If you’re in a relationship with an unbeliever, please know I’m not judging you or looking down on you (or the person you’re dating).

 I also want to be honest: I’ve also seen a few situations with a happy ending.
-A woman dated, then married, an unbeliever.
-Or, vice-versa, and then God rescued the spiritually immature person, sometimes through the example of the more mature spouse.
+A Christian woman dated, then married, an unbelieving husband.
+Or, vice-versa, where a Christian man tied the knot with an unbelieving wife.
+Later on, God rescued the spiritually immature person, sometimes through the example of the more mature spouse.
 Peter himself recognizes this possibility (1 Peter 3:1-2).
+At the same time, these few exceptions prove the rule.
+To put it differently, good results do not justify a bad process.

 This is the biblical logic:

-• Dating is meant to help you determine whether you should move toward marriage.
+- Dating is meant to help you determine whether you should move toward marriage.

-• The foundation of a healthy marriage is a real (not perfect) commitment to Christ in both the future husband and wife.
+- The foundation of a healthy marriage is a real (not perfect) commitment to Christ in both the future husband and wife.
 Paul commands us to marry only other believers (1 Corinthians 7:39).

-So, if you’re dating a non Christian, I want to urge you to end the relationship.
+So, if you’re dating a non-Christian, I want to urge you to end the relationship.
 Today.
 I know that may seem like a wild, unnecessary overreaction.
 Or, maybe pretty scary.

 Will you pray about it and ask God for clarity and help?
+Right now?

 When You’re Ready